-A longtime friend called me for advice earlier this month, and our conversation reminded me of how having an attorney review even a simple draft amended agreement can be so…. worthwhile.
+A longtime friend called me for advice earlier this month, and our conversation reminded me of how having an attorney review even a simple draft amended legal agreement can be so…. worthwhile.

 However, consider that an experienced attorney can often review and advise relative to a draft document in an hour or less!
 So, having a draft agreement reviewed is something that can and should be accomplished quickly and affordably.